MarlonCorreia/search-challenge/version_1/README.md

 - Single Query Search

-Returns the first 20 produtcs that has the inputed query in it's name
+Returns the first 20 products that has the inputted query in it's name

 <img src="https://i.imgur.com/yZFARAZ.png" width="600">

 - Multi Query Search

-Returns the first 20 produtcs that has all the inputed words somewhere in it's name
+Returns the first 20 products that has all the inputted words somewhere in it's name

 <img src="https://i.imgur.com/NNn77Dj.png" width="600">